AlbertDaYoungYT/TheBackroomsMapGenerator/README.md

 # TheBackroomsMapGenerator
-WARNING: The script is currently under development, checkthe legacy branch for the older versions
+WARNING: The script is currently under development, check the legacy branch for the older versions